hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 There are three main ways to get in contact with the committee:

 - Sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+  - When emailing, CC any co-hosts and always use "Reply to all" for ongoing threads.
 - Submitting a ticket or report through the [Tournament Committee website](https://tcomm.hivie.tn/).
 - Pinging the `@tournament-committee` role in the [osu!
 Discord](https://discord.gg/ppy).